-Figure 9.1.1.4.1: Application Server performing third party call control
+Figure 9.1.1.4.1: Application Server performing third party call control acting as a routeing B2BUA

 In this mode of operation the incoming SIP Request is proxied by the S-CSCF to the Application Server which then generates a new SIP request for a different SIP dialog which it sends to the S-CSCF which then proxies it towards the destination.
 In this mode the Application Server behaves as a B2BUA for the multiple SIP dialogs as specified in IETF RFC 3261 [6].